gregnordin/notes_to_self/Blender/notes-Blender.md

     - 2 keyframes at frame=40
         - location with z = 0.5
         - scale with z = 0.5
-- Next, do it with python code:
+- Next, do it with python code (Note for all of the python code I manually set the material so it will have some color when looking with render preview):

         import bpy